Vestibular rehabilitation

-Vestibular rehabilitation (VR), also known as vestibular rehabilitation therapy (VRT), is a specialized form of physical therapy used to treat vestibular disorders or symptoms, characterized by dizziness, vertigo, and trouble with balance, posture, and vision.
-These primary symptoms can result in secondary symptoms such as nausea, fatigue, and lack of concentration.
-All symptoms of vestibular dysfunction can significantly decrease quality of life, introducing mental-emotional issues such as anxiety and depression, and greatly impair an individual, causing them to become more sedentary.
-Decreased mobility results in weaker muscles, less flexible joints, and worsened stamina, as well as decreased social and occupational activity.
-Vestibular rehabilitation therapy can be used in conjunction with cognitive behavioral therapy in order to reduce anxiety and depression resulting from an individual's change in lifestyle.
+Vestibular rehabilitation (VR), also known as vestibular rehabilitation therapy (VRT), is a specialized form of physical therapy used to treat vestibular disorders or symptoms, characterized by dizziness, vertigo, imbalance, posture, and vision.
+These primary symptoms can result in secondary symptoms such as nausea, fatigue, and difficulty concentrating.
+Symptoms of vestibular dysfunction can significantly decrease quality of life, introducing mental-emotional issues such as anxiety and depression, and greatly impair an individual, causing them to become more sedentary.
+Decreased mobility can result in weaker muscles, less flexible joints, and worsened stamina, as well as decreased social and occupational activity.
+Vestibular rehabilitation therapy can be used in conjunction with cognitive behavioral therapy in order to reduce anxiety and depression resulting from a change in lifestyle.

 Vestibular disorders

 The term "vestibular" refers to the inner ear system with its fluid-filled canals that allow for balance and spatial orientation.
 Some common vestibular disorders include vestibular neuritis, Ménière's disease, and nerve compression.
 Vestibular dysfunction can exist unilaterally, affecting only one side of the body, or bilaterally, affecting both sides.

-The most commonly vestibular disorder is called Benign Paroxysmal Positional Vertigo (BPPV).
-The BPPV is characterized by temporary dizziness feeling associated with blurred vision in relation to certain head positions.
+The most commonly known vestibular disorder is called Benign Paroxysmal Positional Vertigo (BPPV).
+The BPPV is characterized by a temporary dizzy feeling associated with blurred vision in relation to certain head positions.
 BPPV may affect anterior, posterior or horizontal vestibular canals.
-Posterior canal was reported in the literature as the most commonly affected canal, occurring in 80% of patients diagnosed with BPPV.
-Several positional tests such as Hall-bike dix test, supine roll test, and head shaking nystagmus test may indicate which canal is affected by BPPV.
+The posterior canal was reported in the literature as the most commonly affected canal, occurring in 80% of patients diagnosed with BPPV.
+Several positional tests such as Dix-Hallpike, supine roll test, and head shaking nystagmus test may indicate which canal is affected by BPPV.

 Vestibular damage is often irreparable and symptoms are persistent.
 Although the body naturally compensates for vestibular dysfunction (as it does for the dysfunction or deficiency of any sense), vestibular rehabilitation furthers the compensation process to decrease both primary and secondary symptoms.
 In cases of chronic vestibular dysfunction, medication in the form of vestibular suppressants does not allow the nervous system to undergo compensation.
 Thus, long-term medication is not a viable option for individuals with chronic vestibular dysfunction.
 Because of this, vestibular rehabilitation therapy is a better alternative for long-term vestibular dysfunction.
 However, some medications, such as anticholinergics, antihistamines, and benzodiazepines, are useful in acute cases (of 5 days or less) for reducing nausea and other secondary symptoms.